configcat/js-ssr-sdk/DEPLOY.md

     You can follow the build status here -> https://travis-ci.com/configcat/nuxt-sdk

-1. Make sure new package is available via NPM: https://www.npmjs.com/package/configcat-nuxt
+1. Make sure new package is available via NPM: https://www.npmjs.com/package/configcat-js-ssr

 1. Add release notes: https://github.com/configcat/nuxt-sdk/releases

-2. Update `configcat-nuxt` dependency in all sample applications:
+2. Update `configcat-js-ssr` dependency in all sample applications:
    And test them by following their `README.md`.